 California’s farms produce two-thirds of the nation’s fruits and nuts.
 To enjoy them at their freshest, buy them directly from the growers at any one of Orange County’s vibrant farmer’s markets.
 Here are five that stand out for their stellar selections and noteworthy locations.

 Huntington Beach Farmers Market at Peter’s Landing16400 Pacific Coast HighwaySaturdays 9 a.m. to 2 p.m.

 Livelier than your average farmers market, this gathering of fruit and veggie vendors takes place in Peter’s Landing, the upscale shopping destination with its very own marina.
 Guest slips are available, so set sail and bring your bounty home in your boat.
 Live music and a petting zoo make for a festive atmosphere.

 If a shopping mall parking lot doesn’t sound like an inspired location, then at least consider it for sheer convenience.
-The parking is ample and there is no petting zoo or live music to distract from the smorgasbord of ingredients on display -- just booth after booth of SoCal’s finest yields.
-For a quick grab-and-go, it can’t be beat.
+The parking is ample and there is no petting zoo or live music to distract from the smorgasbord of ingredients on display — just booth after booth of SoCal’s finest yields.
+For a quick grab-and-go, it can’t be beaten.

 Historic Downtown San Juan Capistrano is worth the visit alone.
 But schedule your next trip around its weekly farmers market so that you can have your choice of nutritious, locally grown goods, plus take a tour of the Mission Basilica and other points of interest.